 Remote work isn’t new.
 Yet, the working environment and how we organize work will be forever changed due to COVID-19.
 It will impact the physical workspace, office buildings, and people’s demands to be able to work from home securely and comfortably, giving a boost to smart technologies across all the ‘spaces’ we work from.

-As an example of how significant the shift to remote work has been: according to a Reuters report, the adoption of distance working by small businesses in Italy, which previously was lower than in most other EU countries, almost wholly changed overnight due to the Coronavirus.
-As the report mentions for some, it will only be temporary, but here as well, despite differences across the globe, virtually all research points out that there will be a lasting impact.
+As an example of how significant the shift to remote work has been: the adoption of distance working by small businesses in Italy, which previously was lower than in most other EU countries, almost wholly changed overnight due to the pandemic.

 Moreover, ample organizations have already announced they will continue with remote working.
 A Gartner HR survey showed that over 40 percent of employees are likely to work at least some of the time remotely, after the pandemic, up from 30 percent prior.